malleoz/Kinoko/README.md

 Test cases rely on a custom `.krkg` file format, which stores some header information followed by data points that we want to check against on each frame.
 This file is generated using a custom version of MKW-SP.

-1. Navigate to the [workflows](https://github.com/vabold/mkw-sp/actions?query=branch%3Akrkg) page for the KRKG branch.
+1. Navigate to the [workflows](https://github.com/vabold/mkw-sp/actions?query=branch%3Akrkg) page for the KRKG branch of [vabold/mkw-sp](https://github.com/vabold/mkw-sp).
 2. Download the `mkw-sp-test` artifact at the bottom of the page.
 3. Extract `boot.dol` to a folder of your choosing.
 4. In Dolphin, navigate to Config > Paths and set `Default ISO` to the path of your Mario Kart Wii PAL ISO.